It’s a great idea to have a clone copy of your Mac’s internal hard drive – a Mac boot clone drive – just in case your hard drive fails.

 Once done, Click Done.

 You have your bootable clone.

-I think you should find this near sixteen minute video useful and he also shows you how to use the new external drive as a destination for Time Machine once you have created it as a bootable clone.
+You’ll find this near 16 video useful.
+And he also shows you how to use the new external drive as a destination for Time Machine once you have created it as a bootable clone.

 A couple of things I would say before you decide to do that.
 The external hard drive has to have enough capacity to hold your boot clone (so at least as big as the drive you are cloning) and probably twice the size, as you will need room to take your Time Machine backups and grow into it over time.

 The other thing I would say is personally I like my clone boot disks separate from my Time Machine backups.
 Because should that disk fail you have lost your clone and your Time Machine backups all in one.

 All that said it is a great video, with just the one caveat I have.